cloudflare/cloudflare-docs-engine/src/content/platform/routes.md

 For zones proxied on Cloudflare\*, route patterns decide what (if any) script is matched based on the URL of that request.
 Requests are routed through a Workers script when the URL matches a route pattern assigned to that script.

-Route patterns can be added using the Cloudflare API or by going to the [Workers tab](https://dash.cloudflare.com/?zone=workers) after selecting a zone.
+Route patterns can be added with the Cloudflare API or on the [Workers tab](https://dash.cloudflare.com/?zone=workers) in the Cloudflare dashboard (after selecting a zone).

 <!-- TODO -->
 <!--